umich-hist-399/campus-histories/writing-guide.md

 - Demonstrate your expertise through description AND analysis
 - Compose informative topic sentences that provide a clear progression through the essay

-## Essay Requirements (and percent of grade)
+## Essay Requirements (and percent of each essay grade)
 - Citations.
 Along with the analysis contained in your essay, citations are the primary indication of the breadth and depth of your research.
-You should have at least original historical sources.
-You should list relevant websites, but not cite them as historical sources.
+You should have around 5 original historical sources and 5 secondary sources.
+You should list relevant websites, but not count them as official sources.
 Your research must be your own.
 (40%)
-- Engaging writing with minimal use of passive voice.
+- Engaging writing, engaging the above questions, with minimal use of passive voice.
 (20%)
 - Images with descriptive captions.
-Images must be appropriately sized and of sufficient quality for web publication.
-Use images not only for eye candy, but to visually communicate the main points of your story.
+Images must be appropriately sized, fit into the page, and of sufficient quality for web publication.
+Use images not merely as eye candy, but to visually communicate the main points of your story.
 (15%)
-- Clearly stated goal for each section (see questions above) (10%)
+- Clearly stated goal/relevance for each section (see questions above).
+(10%)
 - Meaningful headings that provide clear structure and ideally communicate main points.
 (5%)
-- Pull Quotes and Sidebars.
+- Pull quotes and sidebars in all essays; one essay must use the wide-col layout.
 These typographic features help call attention to certain ideas that you want to highlight and provide a way of fast reading.
 (5%)
 - Consistent use of bold and italics.
-Don't use either too often, or it negates the effect of highlighting something.
-Do not use either for references; leave those as plain text.
+Don't use either too often; you'll negate the effect of highlighting something.
+Do not use either for references; leave those as unformatted text.
 (5%)
+- All essays (combined) are 50% of total writing grade;

 ## Blurbs and Summaries
-- Blurbs are ~200 words.
+- Blurbs are ~200 words (30% total writing grade).
-- Summaries are ~600 words.
+- Summaries are ~600 words (20% total writing grade).
-- Both require the same level of research and citation care as essays
+- Both require the same level of research and citation care as essays!

 # All work due April 28!